bharatyuva/PubMedPortable/documentation/wiki.rst

         - An alternative would be the query with "ADJ/5", which reduces the number of 38 hits to 4 hits, because with this function, the order of search terms is fixed.

         - Here, the exact search is performed, again.

+        - These querries can be changed in the script search_near_title.py edit the inputs to the variables querystring1 and querystring2.

     - As it was done in "RunXapian.py" different index fields can be searched.